QaisAlsaid/clara/README.md

 ## Coming Soon
 * Docs: Full breakdown of Clara’s tricks.
 * Tests: Proving it works (and doesn’t explode) which it does now!.
-* Refactor: Splitting parsing and evaluation, to support callbacks and limits (see below).
+* Refactor: Splitting parsing and evaluation, to support callbacks and limits.

 ## Windows Caveat
 Clara assumes UTF-8 everywhere, but Windows can be grumpy about it.
 Use a UTF-8 manifest or tweak your console settings. **We’ll smooth this out eventually!**

 ## License
 Clara’s [MIT licensed](LICENSE)

-## The Future: Parser Refactor
-Clara’s eyeing a split:

-* Parser: Turns args into a neat structure.
-* Evaluator: Checks limits, runs callbacks.
-Think “max 3 args for --list” or “-v triggers a log.”
-Ideas?
-Hit me up!